 Fertilizer Rate & Expected Yield

-This figure can be plugged into a University of Nebraska formula to calculate the amount of nitrogen fertilizer needed: Fertilizer (lbs/A) = 35 + (1.2 x Expected Yield) minus credits for other nitrogen available to crop (from irrigation water, soil, organic matter, manure, and legumes) To learn more about calculating nitrogen credits for irrigation water, soil, manure and legumes, see the information elsewhere on this Web site.
-But as this simplified version of the formula shows, it is essential to start with a realistic expected yield.
+This figure can be plugged into a University of Nebraska formula to calculate the amount of nitrogen fertilizer needed: Fertilizer (lbs/A) = 35 + (1.2 x Expected Yield) minus credits for other nitrogen available to crop (from irrigation water, soil, organic matter, manure, and legumes) To learn more about calculating nitrogen credits for irrigation water, soil, manure, and legumes, see the information elsewhere on this Web site.
+But as this simplified version of the formula shows, starting with a realistically expected yield is essential.

 Additional Information

-For more details and information, contact the Cooperative Extension or USDA Natural Resources Conservation Service.
+Contact the Cooperative Extension or USDA Natural Resources Conservation Service for more details and information.

 Online Resources